All the Clues That Billie Lourd and Ex Austen Rydell Are Back Together

 Billie Lourd has been setting the rumor mill swirling in recent months, many speculating that the former Scream Queens star has reunited with her former flame Austen Rydell, whom she dated in 2016.

 And last night we got a pretty strong piece of evidence confirming the rekindling—Lourd and Rydell hit up Moët & Chandon's third Annual Moët Moment Film Festival party together at Poppy in West Hollywood, Calif.
 While the twosome didn't do the red carpet together, an eyewitness tells E!
-News that they were with each other all night.
+News that they were with each other all night inside the soiree.

 A source told E!
 News, "They were sitting at a corner booth by the DJ with Laura Dern" The insider says that Rydell "was by her side all night."